-Opening Reception: Stitched in Sovereignty exhibition
+Opening: Stitched in Sovereignty exhibition

 Featured artists include Molly Murphy Adams (Lakota descent), Katherine Boyer (Métis), Brit Ellis (Onondaga), Samantha Jacobs (Seneca), Shelby Rowe (Chicaksaw), and Kellen Trenal (Nez Perce).